liuchengxu/vista.vim/README.md

 " Executive used when opening vista sidebar without specifying it.
 " Avaliable: 'coc', 'ctags'. 'ctags' by default. let g:vista_default_executive = 'ctags'

+" Declare the command including the executable and options used to generate ctags output " for some certain filetypes.The file path will be appened to your custom command.
+" For example:
+" let g:vista_ctags_cmd = {
+"       \ 'haskell': 'hasktags -o - -c',
+"       \ }
 ```

 ## Contributing